Thinkful-OpenSource/projectful/README.md

 git clone git@github.com:<your_username>/projectful.git .
 bower install & npm install
 ```

+Skip the first two steps if you've already cloned the repo.

 There are quite a bit of dependencies so it will take a bit to install.
 Once installed, there are two steps that will need to be done in order to run the project.
 In your terminal, you will need to run `mongod` which will start a new MongoDB server instance.
 Now, in a new terminal window you can run `grunt serve` which will run through some start up tasks and when complete it should launch your default browser and load http://localhost:9000/.
 As you are editing files, the Grunt watch task will detect file changes and run through it's tasks and reload the site for you.